cylc/cylc-doc/src/user-guide/writing-suites.rst

    # C triggers when either A or B finishes:
        R1 = "A | B => C"

-Forecasting suites typically have simple conditional triggering requirements, but any valid conditional expression can be used, as shown in the graph below, where conditional triggers are plotted with open arrow heads:
+Any valid conditional expression can be used, as shown in the graph below, where conditional triggers are plotted with open arrow heads:

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).